code-with-ayyan/Heart-Stroke-Risk-Prediction/README.md

-# ❤️ Heart Disease Prediction
+# ❤️ Heart Stroke Risk Prediction

 A Machine Learning web application that predicts the risk of heart disease based on patient medical information.